 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

-This Tour takes you through the wetlands of the province of Friesland.
-From Heerenveen you cycle along lakes and canals with typical Frisian names such as the Tsjûkemar and De Tsjonger.From the departure of Heerenveen you cycle clockwise around the Tsjûkemar, Tjeukemeer in Dutch.
+This Tour takes you through the watery environment of the province of Friesland.
+From Heerenveen you cycle along lakes and canals with typical Frisian names such as the Tsjûkemar and De Tsjonger.From the departure of Heerenveen you cycle clockwise around the Tsjûkemar, Tjeukemeer in its Dutch.
 This is the largest lake in Friesland and is a perfect place for all kinds of water sports.
-From the bicycle you can enjoy the dry ground peat landscape and the monumental windmills.At the height of the Middenfeart you have a view of the beautiful, characteristic straights of peatlands.
-To drain the peat, long ditches were dug straight on the drainage channel.
-Today you will also come across a number of structures that depict the battle against the water.The route winds along the water over a shell path towards Sint Nicolaasga.
-The Langwarder wheels are about five kilometers further north.
-In the harbor of Boornzwaag you cross the Skarter Rien with a ferry.
+From your bike you can enjoy the reclaimed peat landscape and the monumental windmills.At the Middenfeart you have a view of the beautiful, characteristic straight stretches of peatlands.
+To dewater the peat, long ditches were dug straight on the drainage channel.
+Today you will also come across a number of structures that depict the battle against the water.The route winds along the water on a shell path towards Sint Nicolaasga.
+About five kilometers further to the north are the Langwarderwiels.
+In the harbor of Boornzwaag you cross the Skarter Rien by ferry.
 From here you have a beautiful view over the elongated Langwardermeer.On the way back you will catch another glimpse of the Tsjûkemar.
-The cycle path runs from this point to the northeast.
-You drive into Heerenveen along the It Nannewiid lake.
+The cycle path runs northeast from this point.
+You enter Heerenveen along the lake It Nannewiid.
 The historic center of Heerenveen is definitely worth a visit.

-This route goes through the point between Arnhem and Nijmegen that is sandwiched between the Lower Rhine and Waal.
-The route is devoted to rivers, floodplains, fortresses and castles.You enter the Gelderse Poort via the Rijndijk.
+This route goes through the point between Arnhem and Nijmegen that is wedged between the Nederrijn and Waal.
+The route is dedicated to rivers, floodplains, fortresses and castles.You cycle into Gelderse Poort via the Rijndijk.
 This nature reserve has many animal species such as wild horses and cattle, beavers and geese.
-In the floodplains of this area lies the castle Doornenburg and Fort Pannerden.
+Castle Doornenburg and Fort Pannerden are located in the floodplains of this area.
 The castle can be visited during a guided tour.
-The Fort, a crucial structure of the New Dutch Waterline, houses a museum, visitor center and museum.The route partly runs through the Betuwe.
-Thanks to its location between dikes and large rivers, the soil here is very fertile.
-Depending on the season in which you cycle through the Betuwe, you can pick your own apples, pears or cherries.From Nijmegen North, the cycle path runs a little further from the river.
-At Slijk-Ewijk the route bends towards the starting point.
-Near Elst you pass the train track through a brand new railway bridge with a beautiful design.
-The Tour ends again in Huizen.
+The Fort, a crucial building of the New Dutch Water Line, houses a museum, visitor center and museum.The route runs partly through the Betuwe.
+The soil here is very fertile thanks to its location between dikes and major rivers.
+Depending on the season in which you cycle through the Betuwe, you can pick your own apples, pears or cherries.From Nijmegen-Noord, the cycle path runs a little further from the river.
+At Slijk-Ewijk the route turns towards the starting point.
+Near Elst you pass the train track via a brand new railway bridge with a beautiful design.
+The Tour again ends in Huizen.

-This Tour is a discovery tour through an authentic part of North Holland.
-The Kop van Noord-Holland is sandwiched between three different coasts: the North Sea, Waddenzee and IJsselmeer.The route starts at Schagen train station.
+This Tour is a voyage of discovery through an authentic part of North Holland.
+The Kop van Noord-Holland is wedged between three different coasts: the North Sea, Wadden Sea and IJsselmeer.The route starts at Schagen train station.
 If you are going to cycle this route, try to do it on a Tuesday.
 The weekly market takes place on this day.
-Cheeses and other local delicacies are sold entirely in authentic style.The route goes in almost a straight line to the Swan Lake and Pettemerduinen.
-After Callantsoog, the route continues all the way to Den Helder along the coastline.
-On the way you cycle along beautiful beaches and nature reserves.
-There can be a lot of wind here, so the pedal assistance comes in handy here.When you arrive in the coastal town of Den Helder, you can relax on one of the many terraces.
+Cheeses and other local delicacies are sold in an authentic style.The route runs in almost a straight line to the Swan Lake and Pettemerduinen.
+After Callantsoog, the route continues along the coastline all the way to Den Helder.
+Along the way you cycle along beautiful beaches and nature reserves.
+There can be a lot of wind here, so the pedal assistance comes in handy here.Arriving in the coastal town of Den Helder you can relax on one of the many terraces.
 The route runs south from this location.
 After 47 kilometers you cross the Noordhollandsch Kanaal with the help of a ferry.The route partly follows the banks of Hoge Oude Veer near Anna Paulowna.
 Schagen comes into view via a number of beautiful cycle paths with rows of trees on both sides.

-This Tour goes through the National Park De Hoge Veluwe.
-The views from the saddle vary from vast heath landscapes to grand sand drifts.The Hoge Veluwe is ideal for a beautiful bike ride.
+This Tour goes straight through the National Park De Hoge Veluwe.
+The views from the saddle vary from wide heather landscapes to grand sand drifts.The Hoge Veluwe is ideal for a beautiful bike ride.
 The possibilities are almost endless.
-The first route goes via the Lage Valkseweg to the Boswachterij Kootwijk.
+The first section goes via Lage Valkseweg to Boswachterij Kootwijk.
 This is the first forestry in a series of three.
-Here you will find mainly old oak forests and junipers.You will also cycle here along the first sand drift of today.
-The absence of trees ensures that wind has free rein.
-The result is a beautiful open area with heather, mosses and above all a lot of sand.
-The cycle path runs close to the sand in several places.This is clearly visible in the Boswachterij Ugchelen Hoenderloo.
+Here you will mainly find old oak forests and juniper berries.You also cycle here along today's first sand drift.
+The absence of trees ensures that wind has free play.
+The result is a beautiful open plain with heather, moss and a lot of sand.
+The cycle path runs close to the sand in some places.This is clearly visible in the Boswachterij Ugchelen Hoenderloo.
 Here you almost literally cycle through the sand dunes and the cycle path maneuvers its way past the Infanterie Schietkamp Harskamp.
-This is located on a military complex of the Dutch armed forces.Further west is Hoenderloo.
-In the center you can recover from all the beauty and effort.
+This is located on a military complex of the Dutch armed forces.Further west lies Hoenderloo.
+In the center you can recover from all the natural beauty and effort.
 The last part of the route follows along the Otterlose Zand.

 This Tour around the Lauwersmeer follows the contours of the closed sea arm, located on the border of Friesland and Groningen.
 The Lauwersmeer is an immense paradise of water, islands, reed lands and bird species.From the Noordergat you cycle clockwise around the Lauwersmeer.
-It won't be long before you see Scottish Highlanders and Konik horses grazing.
-In the summer months, the large grazers are accompanied by cows and horses from local farmers.
-This is to preserve the landscape variation.Via the bike path along the Zoutkamperril you arrive in the town of Zoutkamp.
-Near the village you pass the provincial border.
-A viewing plateau is located less than ten kilometers away.
-This is the place to spot a white-tailed eagle.Because bird watching is really what it is all about in the Lauwersmeer.
-Bird migration is in full swing in spring and autumn.
-In one day, according to Staatsbosbeheer, you can see as many as 30,000 thousand barnacle geese fly over.You drive all the way to the Wadden Sea via the Frisian part of the National Park.
+It won't be long before you see Highland cattle and Konik horses grazing.
+In the summer months, the large grazers are accompanied by cows and horses from farmers in the area.
+This is to maintain the landscape variation.Via the cycle path along the Zoutkamperril you arrive in the town of Zoutkamp.
+Just outside the village you pass the provincial border.
+A viewing platform is located about ten kilometers away.
+This is the place to spot a sea eagle.Because bird watching is really what it's all about in the Lauwersmeer.
+Bird migration is in full swing in the spring and autumn.
+In one day, according to the Forestry Commission, you can see up to 30,000 thousand barnacle geese flying over.Via the Frisian part of the National Park you drive all the way to the Wadden Sea.
 From the seawall you have a beautiful view of the Wadden area.
 This is the place to just sit down and look around.
 Today's final destination is on the other side of the dike.

-This Tour goes right through the heart of the largest cycling paradise in the Netherlands: South Limburg.
-During the ride, conquering climbing is rewarded with beautiful views of the Limburg hills.The route departs from Valkenburg, one of the largest tourist destinations in Limburg.
+This Tour goes straight through the heart of the Netherlands' largest cycling paradise: South Limburg.
+During the ride, conquering climbing is rewarded with beautiful views over the Limburg hills.The route departs from Valkenburg, one of the largest tourist destinations in Limburg.
 It is clear why.
-The center of this town exudes so much atmosphere and there is always something to do, such as the marl caves and cozy terraces.After Schin op Geul the first ascent of the day begins.
+The center of this town exudes so much atmosphere and there is always something to do, such as the marl caves and cozy terraces.After Schin op Geul the first ascent of the day starts.
 Nowhere in the Netherlands you will find more climbs than here.
 Fortunately, the pedal assistance helps a bit.Then you cycle towards Gulpen.
-Along the way you will pass some beautiful places from where you have a wide view.
+Along the way you will pass a number of beautiful places from where you have a wide view.
 Gulpen is a great place to take a break.
-The beer of the same name is brewed in this place.
-In the Gulpener Bierhuys you immerse yourself in the history of beer and the brewing process.When you cycle past the village of Sibbe, the Tour is almost over.
-You cycle into the center of Valkenburg via the iconic Cauberg.
-Fortunately, there is no more climbing, because the road goes down here.
+The beer of the same name is brewed here.
+In the Gulpener Bierhuys you immerse yourself in beer history and the brewing process.When you cycle past the village of Sibbe, the Tour is almost over.
+Via the iconic Cauberg you cycle into the center of Valkenburg.
+Fortunately, there is no more climbing, because the road descends here.

 The Tour around the Kampina nature reserve is a wonderful trip through beautiful nature.
 Sandwiched between Tilburg and Eindhoven is a very varied landscape.Today's departure is north of Oirschot.
 The first part of the route goes towards Boxtel.
-The cycle path through Landgoed Heerenbeek passes through a 1,300 hectare area with loam forests.The route follows the outskirts of the town of Boxtel.
+The cycle path through Landgoed Heerenbeek goes through a 1,300 hectare area with loam forests.The route follows the outskirts of the municipality of Boxtel.
 After a piece of urban area, you drive along two recreational lakes with a beach.
-Halfway through the route you cycle close to the Leemkuilen.
+Halfway along the route you cycle right past the Leemkuilen.
 This pit was created by excavating clay that was used for the production of bricks.
-The puddle is rich in all kinds of animal species such as amphibians and birds.Escheven, a beautiful wetland area on the outskirts of Kampina, lies under Oisterwijk.
-The Belvers Ven is such a beautiful place.
-From the bench you can look at the intense colors of the fen and the moors.The last part of the route leads through the beautiful Kampina area.
+The lake is rich in all kinds of animal species such as amphibians and birds.Escheven, a beautiful wetland area on the outskirts of Kampina, is situated under Oisterwijk.
+The Belvers Ven is still such a beautiful place.
+From the bench you can look at the intense colors of the fen and the moors.The last part of the route takes you through the beautiful area of Kampina.
 It is an oasis of peace.
-There are no restaurants and terraces, and there are only two cycle paths through the area.
+There are no restaurants or terraces, and only two cycle paths run through the area.
 Via Spoordonk you cycle towards the final destination.
-The finish is slightly outside the center of Oirschot.
+The finish is just outside the center of Oirschot.